polyurichard/lectures/comp1004/Data analytics and Big Data.md

 - **Structured Data**: This is the tidy, organized data that fits neatly into tables and databases, much like color-coded spreadsheets.
 Examples include sales figures, customer information, and transactional data.

-- **Semi-Structured Data**: Think of your emails or social media posts.
-They have some organizational structure (like metadata or tags) but are more free-form and flexible.
+- **Semi-Structured Data**: Non-tabular structure but conform to some level of structure  e.g. XML, JSON

 - **Unstructured Data**: This is the messy, chaotic data like images, videos, audio files, and extensive text documents.
 Imagine a digital junk drawer filled with miscellaneous items, each requiring different methods to analyze and interpret effectively.
 It’s estimated that 90% of the big data we generate is unstructured!